syncfusion-content/blazor-docs/blazor/visual-studio-integration/visual-studio-extensions/template-studio.md

     ![Accept permission](../images/MicrosoftAuthentication.PNG)

-> **Note:** Above combobox will be enabled in sample output only if localization option is selected in configuration window from Blazor Template Studio wizard.
+> Above combobox will be enabled in sample output only if localization option is selected in configuration window from Blazor Template Studio wizard.